symphorien/spectral-noise-analysis-usenix-artifact/results/README.md

 Each folder has the same structure:
 * for each pattern x, a folder `instrument_$x` containing:
   1. Tamarin theories `name.spthy`
-  2. a proof folder with proofs, either under the form of a triplet `name.spthy`, `name.out`, `name.time` where the sphty can be fed to Tamarin to inspect the proof, `name.out` contains the summary and `name.time` gives the run time, or by a set of files in the form `some hash.spthy.out` which contain,
+  2. a proof folder with proofs, under one of two forms.
+     * either as a triplet `name.spthy`,
+     `name.out`, `name.time` where the sphty can be fed to Tamarin to inspect the proof, `name.out` contains the summary and `name.time` gives the run time,
+     * or as a set of files in the form `some hash.out.spthy.out` which contain,
      concatenated: the proved Tamarin theory, the summary, and timing information.
 In the latter case, to open the proof with Tamarin, you need to remove the lines before `theory XXX begin` and after `end`.